youngmihuang/cs224n_exercise/README.md

+- Furthermore, I search the concept of **negative sampling in NLP** and I am considering of the problem as following: the way to calculate loss using the positive samples (bcz they used the 1 - negative probability) , make sense or not?

-* What I have checked: the first result is correct, so I think the problem may not be in the `skipgram` function.
+* What I have checked: the result using Skip-Gram with naiveSoftmaxLossAndGradient is correct, so I think the problem may not be in the `skipgram` function.

 ```
 === Results ===